lwjohnst86/analyzing-cohorts-course/chapter1.md

 - All of the above.

 `@hint`
-- Can we directly determine "causes" from cohort studies?
+- We cannot directly determine "causes" from cohort studies.
-- Remember, these are questions to ask *of the Framingham study*... do the variables in the question exist in the dataset?
+- Remember, these are questions to ask *of the Framingham study*... the variables in the question must exist in the dataset.

 `@pre_exercise_code`